MattDodsonEnglish/docs/readme.md

 Make sure to [Upload the `routes.yaml` file](#upload-the-routesyaml-file).

-Enable subscribers by checking the **Enable members** checkbox on the **Labs** page in your Ghost admin panel(`Labs > MEMBERS (BETA)`):
+Enable subscribers by checking the **Enable members** checkbox on the **Labs** page in your Ghost admin panel.

 ![enable subscribers](https://d33wubrfki0l68.cloudfront.net/2903312ada3f12d49f1d15c29cfbf324cf4ed3ae/4fcd3/images/docs/ghost/shared/enable-members.png)

-Once enabled, different parts of the theme will appear:
+Once enabled, different parts of the theme will appear on the website:

 - Login In and Subscribe buttons in the header
 - Sidebar and Footer subscription forms
-- Post page subscription form
+- a page subscription form
-- a Call to action section in Post page to encourage visitors to subscribe if the post is set to Members only.
+- if the post is set to Members only, a Call to action section in Post page to encourage visitors to subscribe

 If the user is already logged in, all the forms will be hidden automatically.